alehkot/job-funnel-ts/README.md

 1. Generate a new config file in a local folder: `job-funnel generate-config`
 1. Update 'config.yaml' file and specify your credentials
 1. Update 'pages' section in 'config.yaml' files with a list of search pages URLs.
 You can get a URL by running a search on a supported job website, e.g. [LinkedIn Jobs](https://www.linkedin.com/jobs/) page, and copying the URL of the results page
 1. Run the crawlers: `job-funnel scan`.
-To run all of the supported crawlers, including experimental, specify them explicitly using '--sites' parameter: `job-funnel scan --sites linkedin monster glassdoor`
+To run all of the supported crawlers, including experimental, specify them explicitly using '--sites' parameter: `job-funnel scan --sites linkedin monster glassdoor indeed`
 1. Export the results to 'report.xlsx' file: `job-funnel export`

 ### Optional Steps

 1. If needed, run `job-funnel wipe-db` to wipe the cached job results database
 1. Run `job-funnel --debug scan` to see the crawling process.
 It's useful for troubleshooting sometimes.
-Use `job-funnel --debug scan --sites linkedin monster glassdoor` to use all of the available crawlers in debug mode
+Use `job-funnel --debug scan --sites linkedin monster glassdoor indeed` to use all of the available crawlers in debug mode
 1. Run `job-funnel` without any parameters to see help

 ### Config Example